The Ohio State Center for Real Estate

 On February 5, 2015, the Ohio State Center for Real Estate will be hosting an invitation only Open House for industry leaders and the University community.
 The Open House is designed to introduce the Center, its mission and its leadership and to provide an opportunity for industry leaders to meet with members of the Executive Committee of the Center.
 To find out more information, please email Jana Hrdinova at firstname.lastname@example.org.

 The Ohio State Center for Real Estate has partnered with ULI Columbus to yet again expand the ULI Emerging Trends effort with a more in-depth measure of the Central Ohio real estate market.
 The resulting report, Real Estate Trends in Central Ohio 2015, offers insights into the state of real estate industry in Central Ohio and its outlook for 2015.
 The report was generated based on a survey that was sent to industry leaders across the Central Ohio region as well as a number of interviews with real estate professionals.

 2015 ULI Hines Competition

 Every year the Center for Real Estate in collaboration with the Knowlton School of Architecture and ULI Columbus, support 3-4 graduate teams from Ohio State as they compete in one of the most prestigious real estate competitions in the country for a grand prize of $50,000 as well as local prizes amounting to $6,000.
 The ULI Hines Competition is designed for multi-disciplinary teams of graduate students who are challenged to devise a development program for a real site in a real city in the US, including drawings, site plans, and market-based financial data.

-The 2015 ULI Hines Competition will be taking place between January 12-26, 2015, but the deadline for submitting an OSU application is November 17.
+The 2015 ULI Hines Competition will be taking place between January 12-26, 2015.
 Click here for application and to find out more information.

 Cincinnati Center City Development Corporation: Urban regeneration and the impact of private-public partnerships